BrajendraSing/BrajendraSing/README.md

 - 👋 Hi, I’m @BrajendraSing
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Development related projects
 - 📫 If you intrested, you can contact me using email - brajendra.psit@gmail.com

 <!---